Melinda Rankin: Texas

-Religious liberty came very slowly; but while she was watching the struggle, severe domestic troubles came upon her.
+Religious liberty came slowly.
+While she was watching the struggle, severe domestic troubles came upon her.
 From 1855, her sister taught at Rankin's school, but died three years later, of yellow fever.
 Though Rankin herself was stricken with yellow fever in 1859, a Mexican woman cared for her, and Rankin recovered.

 American Civil War

-When the American Civil War (1861–1865) came, Rankin was driven from her Brownsville school because she was not in sympathy with the Confederacy.
+When the American Civil War began, Rankin was driven from her Brownsville school because she was not in sympathy with the Confederacy.
 She did not, however, relinquish her hold readily, but waited until three peremptory orders were sent, the last with the intimation that force would be used if she did not vacate at once.
 Confiscation of all her property was urged, but the receiver, a Roman Catholic, would not allow it.
 Rankin found shelter in Matamoras, and here she commenced her direct missionary labors for Mexicans on Mexican soil.
 But difficulties presented themselves, and often she would spend whole nights in prayer.

 She made a decision to go to Monterrey, which on account of its commercial interest, was one of the most important cities, with a population of about 40,000, and was the center of strong Romish influences and power.
 In this place, this lone woman, after three months of careful consideration, decided to establish the first Protestant mission in Mexico.
 She rented house after house, each of which she had to abandon as soon as the priests found out what she was doing.
 Feeling the need of a chapel and school buildings for successfully carrying on this work, she visited her home in the U.S. and secured several thousand dollars, with which she bought land and erected the necessary buildings in Mexico.
 In the meantime, converts were multiplying, and some of them were selected by Rankin to go to the adjoining towns and villages within a circle of 100 miles.

 She returned to Brownsville in 1864, but was again forced to leave because of Confederate forces, removing to New Orleans, where she worked in the soldier's hospitals, until 1865.